Allotropes of carbon

 Carbon is capable of forming many allotropes (structurally different forms of the same element) due to its valency (tetravalent).
 Well-known forms of carbon include diamond and graphite.
 In recent decades, many more allotropes have been discovered and researched, including ball shapes such as buckminsterfullerene and sheets such as graphene.
-Larger-scale structures of carbon include nanotubes, nanobuds and nanoribbons.
+Larger-scale structures of carbon include nanotubes, nanobuds carbon quantum dots and nanoribbons.
 Other unusual forms of carbon exist at very high temperatures or extreme pressures.
-Around 500 hypothetical 3‑periodic allotropes of carbon are known at the present time, according to the Samara Carbon Allotrope Database (SACADA).
+Around 500 hypothetical 3‑periodic allotropes of carbon are known as of 2016, according to the Samara Carbon Allotrope Database (SACADA).

 Atomic and diatomic carbon

 Under certain conditions, carbon can be found in its atomic form.
 It can be formed by vaporizing graphite, by passing large electric currents to form a carbon arc under very low pressure.
 It is extremely reactive, but it is an intermediate product used in the creation of carbenes.

 Diatomic carbon can also be found under certain conditions.
 It is often detected via spectroscopy in extraterrestrial bodies, including comets and certain stars.